arowM/elm-istring/README.md

 Here's [sample page](https://arowm.github.io/elm-istring/strict.html), which built the source code above.

 One of the problem of this code is that this calles `digitInput` on every time some event updates `Model`, even if the updates are not related to `model.value`.

+You can assure that by opening web console on the sample page.
+All the time you click "dummy event" button, which does not affect `model.value` at all, `digitInput was called.: ...` will be printed on your web console.

-So, let's think about using `Html.Lazy.lazy` to reduce useless rerendering of `digitInput`.
+So, here we should use `Html.Lazy.lazy` to reduce useless rerendering of `digitInput`.
 I'll pick up a snippet from [`example/src/Lazy.elm`](https://github.com/arowM/elm-istring/blob/master/example/src/Lazy.elm).

 ```